isblab/af_im/README.md

 ### OpenFold
 Unzip the openfold.zip file.
 This has been cloned from the pl_upgrades branch in openfold git repo (for Cuda12) (https://github.com/aqlaboratory/openfold.git).
 Minor modifications have been in script_utils/prep_output().
+We are using the pl_upgrades branch from the openfold git repo.
 For installation, see instructions in OpenFold gdoc.

 ### JWalk
 Clone the git repo from https://github.com/Topf-Lab/Jwalk.git.